Peter Wilkinson (priest)

-Peter Donald Wilkinson (born 1940) is a Canadian Roman Catholic priest.
-He was formerly a bishop in the Anglican Catholic Church of Canada, a Continuing Anglican church within the Traditional Anglican Communion.
-He was received into the Roman Catholic Church in 2012 and was ordained a Catholic priest and serves within the Personal Ordinariate of the Chair of Saint Peter.
+Peter Donald Wilkinson (13 April 1940 – 6 June 2026) was a Canadian Roman Catholic priest.
+He was a bishop in the Anglican Catholic Church of Canada, a Continuing Anglican church within the Traditional Anglican Communion.
+Wilkinson was received into the Roman Catholic Church in 2012 and was ordained a Catholic priest and served within the Personal Ordinariate of the Chair of Saint Peter.

 Early life and education

 Born in Victoria, British Columbia, Wilkinson grew up in his hometown located on the southern tip of Vancouver Island.
-As a teenager, he was impressed by Anglo-Catholic liturgy and provided services to the Christ Church Cathedral (Vancouver), then entered the university, and became more interested in religious life and decided to seek ordination to the priesthood.
+As a teenager, he was impressed by Anglo-Catholic liturgy and provided services to Christ Church Cathedral (Victoria, British Columbia), then entered the university, and became more interested in religious life and decided to seek ordination to the priesthood.
 After graduating, Wilkinson received a permit from the Anglican bishop of British Columbia to enter an Anglo-Catholic seminary in England run by the Community of the Resurrection religious order.
 In 1965, he was ordained and became a member of the order.

 Departure from the Anglican Communion

-As a priest in England, in 1968 Wilkinson had what he calls a zeitgeist.
+As a priest in England, in 1968 Wilkinson had what he called a zeitgeist.
 Unhappy with the evolution of the liturgy and English society, he left England and returned to Canada, convinced that the Anglican Diocese of British Columbia would welcome him.
 However, he was rejected because of his Catholic views.
 In addition, he realized that the changes that took place in England were also happening in Canada: women ordained as priests, the church recognized divorced and remarried people and "gender neutral" language was becoming common in liturgies.

 In 1977, Wilkinson left the Anglican Communion to join the Traditional Anglican Communion (TAC), a church influenced by the Oxford Movement, including the writings of John Henry Newman, and the thinking of Cardinal Joseph Ratzinger.
 On 21 October 1999, Wilkinson was consecrated as a bishop and wrote to Cardinal Ratzinger to explain that "the basis of his teaching is the catechism of the Catholic Church" and "his desire to return to full communion with the Holy See".
 The future Pope Benedict XVI replied and sent him an autographed copy of his book The Spirit of the Liturgy.
 On 10 January 2005, upon the retirement of then Bishop Robert W. S. Mercer, CR, Wilkinson became metropolitan bishop of the Anglican Catholic Church of Canada.